Kaholo/kaholo-plugin-mongo/README.md

-# pm-plugin-mongo
+# kaholo-plugin-mongo
-MongoDB plugin for Productionmap
+MongoDB plugin for Kaholo